rizchelwood/workshop/docs/ch4.md

 ## Add routes for Pokemon and Pokedex view

-Create Pokdex in component in `src/containers/Pokedex.js`.
+Create Pokdex in container in `src/containers/Pokedex.js`.
 Insert the following in your Pokedex container.

 ```
 import React, { Component } from 'react';
-import { connect } from 'react-redux';

 const styles = {
   list: {